-Some £12.2 million will be added to medicine margin in the next financial quarter, (October to December 2021) although retained margin stays at £800 million, pharmacy negotiator the Pharmaceutical Services Negotiating Committee has said, announcing the arrangements for the third year of the five-year pharmacy contract funding deal.
+Some £12.2 million will be added to medicine margin in the next two financial quarters, (October to March) although retained margin stays at £800 million, pharmacy negotiator the Pharmaceutical Services Negotiating Committee has said, announcing the arrangements for the third year of the five-year pharmacy contract funding deal.

 Other aspects of the deal that affect dispensing GPs include a pledge to restart discussions with the DHSC over reimbursement reforms that include the following: